whoeevee/EeveeSpotify/README.md

 ## How It Works

 **Starting with version 4.0, EeveeSpotify intercepts Spotify requests to load user data, deserializes it, and modifies the parameters in real-time.
-This method is the best so far and works incredibly stable.
-You can select the dynamic Premium patching method in the EeveeSpotify settings.**
+This method is the best so far and works incredibly stable.**

 Upon login, Spotify fetches user data and caches it in the `offline.bnk` file in the `/Library/Application Support/PersistentCache` directory.
 It uses its proprietary binary format to store data, incorporating a length byte before each value, among other conventions.
 Certain keys, such as `player-license`, `financial-product`, `streaming-rules`, and others, determine the user abilities.